metal3-io/metal3-io.github.io/try-it.md

 ### 1.1.
 Prerequisites

-- System with CentOS 8 or Ubuntu 18.04
+- System with CentOS 8 Stream or Ubuntu 20.04
 - Bare metal preferred, as we will be creating VMs to emulate bare metal hosts
 - Run as a user with passwordless sudo access
-- Minimum resource requirements for the host machine: 4C CPUs, 16 GB RAM memory.
+- Minimum resource requirements for the host machine: 4C CPUs, 16 GB RAM memory

 ### 1.2.
 Setup